-6.2.
-How Satellite Services are Licensed
+5.2.
+How Space Services are Licensed

-6.2.1.
-Satellite Downlink Notification with ITU-R
+5.2.1.
+Space station (space to Earth / Downlink) Filling with ITU-R

-Because the satellites themselves are outside the New Zealand territory, satellite emissions are not licensed; however, the space sector portion of satellite services must still be registered with the ITU-R. RSM manages this process on behalf of the applicant.
+Because the space stations themselves are outside the New Zealand territory, space to Earth emissions are not licensed; however, the space sector portion of space services must be filed with the ITU-R by a ITU Member state (Country) where coordination processes apply.
+RSM manages this process for New Zealand in accordance with PIB 60 .

-6.2.2.
+5.2.2.
 Licences for the Terrestrial Portion of the Satellite Service

-Except as provided for under the following General User Radio Licences (GURL's), all earth stations transmitting uplink signals (Earth-to-space direction) to any associated satellites must be individually licensed:
+Except as provided for under the following General User Radio Licences (GURL's) below (e.g. user terminals and VSATs), all Earth stations transmitting in the Earth-to-space direction (uplink) to any associated satellites must be individually licensed:

-- General User Radio Licence for Satellite Services permits specific frequency ranges for satellite uplink transmission from portable/transportable earth stations, earth stations on-board land vehicles, Very Small Aperture Terminals (VSAT) and handheld mobile-satellite terminals; - General User Radio Licence for Aeronautical Purposes permits specific frequency ranges for satellite uplink transmission from earth stations on-board aircraft; - General User Radio Licence for Maritime Purposes permits specific frequency ranges for satellite uplink transmission from earth stations on-board vessels.
+- General User Radio Licence for Satellite Services permits specific frequency ranges for satellite uplink transmission from portable/transportable earth stations, earth stations onboard land vehicles, Very Small Aperture Terminals (VSAT) and handheld mobile-satellite terminals; - General User Radio Licence for Aeronautical Purposes permits specific frequency ranges for satellite uplink transmission from earth stations on-board aircraft; - General User Radio Licence for Maritime Purposes permits specific frequency ranges for satellite uplink transmission from earth stations on-board vessels.